- Background and Instructions

 In 2022, we introduced a new system called Humans Uniting for Better Sustainability (HUBS), which also accomplishes the ability to connect camps physically to help achieve Burning Man’s 2030 Sustainability Goals.
 In the past 2 years, this has been a successful way for camps to be mapped together and focus on sharing resources.

-Placement has historically worked directly with village mayors to determine the resources to support the village including overall dimensions, Stewards Sale ticket access, and Work Access Passes.
+Placement has historically worked directly with village mayors to determine the resources to support the village including overall dimensions, Stewards Sale ticket access, and Setup Access Passes.
 By discontinuing villages as a camp type, we are seeking a direct relationship with camps in villages as stand-alone camps.
 We believe most villages will be able to transition to a hub if your collection of camps wish to remain adjacent to one another.

 You have a couple options if you want to stay intact:

-- Option A: You can join together as one large theme camp with whoever was in your previous village.
+Option A: You can join together as one large theme camp with whoever was in your previous village.
 You can still function as you always have, but we’re going to classify that as a “theme camp” in the Placed Camp Questionnaire.
-Only one person (perhaps your village mayor) will fill out the Placed Camp Questionnaire on behalf of the entire camp and subcamps (camps in villages) do not need to fill out their own questionnaire.
+Only one person (perhaps your village mayor) will fill out the Statement of Intent and Placed Camp Questionnaire on behalf of the entire camp and subcamps (camps in villages) do not need to fill out their own questionnaire.
 You can even still have the word “village” in your name.
 This scenario keeps everything running as it always has, with the change being largely administrative so that we consider your former village a single theme camp.
 Many camps designated as theme camps already function the same way with subgroups within them.

-- Option B: While all camps may not be able to split, those that can should each complete a Placed Camp Questionnaire as their own theme camp.
-The collection of camps that have completed their own questionnaires (even if it’s just 2) should also apply as being a part of the HUBS Program.
+Option B: While all camps may not be able to split, those that can should each complete a Statement of Intent and Placed Camp Questionnaire as their own theme camp.
+As long as the camps have previously submitted a camp within a village or village Placed Camp Questionnaire within the last three events, they will be considered returning camps.
+The collection of camps that have completed their own questionnaires (even if it’s just 2) can also apply as being a part of the HUBS Program.
 One HUBS Liaison should be picked from the camps in your hub and should submit a layout showing the preferred adjacencies of all camps within the hub.
 Any camps that are not able to split can remain together and should fill out a questionnaire as their own entity similar to what’s stated in Option A above.

-4. We want to form a hub, but we’re concerned about how the camps will be placed in relation to each other.
+3. We want to form a hub, but we’re concerned about how the camps will be placed in relation to each other.

-The HUBS Liaison will submit a hub layout that will be reviewed by Placement’s Mapping Support team.
-If there are issues with the layout, they’ll reach out to you well before we begin mapping the city.
-As long as you indicate the necessary adjacencies on your hub layout, the Placers will map your hub in as closely as they can to your submitted hub layout.
+As long as you indicate the preferred adjacencies on your hub layout, the Placers will map your hub in as closely as they can to your submitted hub layout.
+Please understand that some adjustments may need to be made to better fit other camps in the block.
 If there is wiggle room in how your hub is mapped, we’ll assume this if adjacencies have not been indicated in the hub layout.

 Please be aware that every placed camp must have at least 50’ of border along a street or avenue.
 We will not place a camp buried in the middle of a hub with no access to a street.
 If an existing camp in a village wants to be independent but is not able to have their own street frontage, that camp should be absorbed into another camp.